camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 # Building a DMN Engine

-To build a new DMN engine you have to create a DMN engine configuration.
+To build a new DMN engine, create a DMN engine configuration.
 Configure it if needed and than build a new DMN engine from it.

 ```java